ServBay MariaDB/MySQL Troubleshooting Guide

 5<version>

-You might encounter issues using ServBay's built-in backup or manual mysqldump
+When using ServBay's built-in backup or manually backing up/restoring via mysqldump

 ls -lh /path/to/your_backup.sql

-) to see if it matches expected data volume. - Open it in a text editor or with
+) to confirm expected data amount. - Use a text editor or

 less /path/to/your_backup.sql